 Cassava is one of the three major crops grown in Nigeria, accounting for 15 percent of total agricultural production.
 Nigeria has a large domestic cassava market and the potential for exporting processed cassava products.
-This is beneficial for the economy because cassava has low cost of production, can be traded using different currencies from different countries with ease and has a high market value.
+This is beneficial for the economy because cassava has a low cost of production, can be traded using different currencies from different countries with ease, and has a high market value.

 Cassava is a major source of nutrition for millions of people in Nigeria as currently provides more than 70 percent of the staple diet of over 200 million Nigerian people making it one of the most important staples in Africa.

 According to worldatlas.com, Nigeria produced about 248 million tonnes of cassava in 2014 making it the largest producer of cassava in the world.
-Cassava is a root vegetable which grows best in tropical regions of the world.
+Cassava is a root vegetable that grows best in tropical regions of the world.
 It has been cultivated by people since the Stone Age and has been used as a staple food throughout the world.
-The major part of its production worldwide is for human consumption but cassava has also traditionally been used as animal feed, industrial raw material and plant growth media.
+The major part of its production worldwide is for human consumption but cassava has also traditionally been used as animal feed, industrial raw material, and plant growth media.

 Cassava offers a range of opportunities in terms of the value addition from the product and a market for the crop in itself.
 While cassava can be consumed as a finished product, it is also used as a raw material to produce several consumer products.
-Some of the products that can be gotten from cassava include; Cassava paste, garri, cassava flour, fufu, lafun, cassava pasta etc.
+Some of the products that can be gotten from cassava include; Cassava paste, garri, cassava flour, fufu, lafun, cassava pasta, etc.

 LET’S TALK NUMBERS

-Greenhills Cassava Farmstead is positioning itself to participate at a major entity in that value chain.
+Greenhills Cassava Farmstead is positioning itself to participate as a major entity in that value chain.
 We are in the planning stages of being the sole off-taker for the cassava produce from the farmstead.
 We will process the raw cassava tubers creating value addition and potentially triple earnings on the produce from the farms, thereby insulating our investors from the volatile market prices of raw cassava tubers.

 According to the Food and Agriculture Organization of the United Nations, below is a trend of cassava prices in dollars as sold in the market up to 2013.